bkirz/vantablack/README.md

 song.banner.dimensions = { width = 418, height = 164 }
 song.jacket.dimensions = { width = 512, height = 512 }

-# All files should be directly referenced by a .ssc file.
+# All files within song directories should be directly referenced by a .ssc file.
 song.no_extra_files.enabled = true

 # Fail if any songs are missing a challenge chart.